 Growing up near my godparents’ farm and bonding with the beasts that produced our dairy was a formative experience.
 The moment I knew that I was cut out to never eat animals came much later, though.
 It was during a three-week-long family road trip through the United States when I was 12 that my sister asked what was in a large transport truck.
 She was confused, they looked like cows – but why would cows be in a truck?
 Where were they going?
 My mother, never one to insult our intelligence or maturity, explained to my sister how hamburgers actually worked.
 A few years later I still couldn’t shake the image in my mind and became vegetarian.
 I went vegetarian on-and-off until I was 19 years old – I gave up meat for good and became a vegan not long after.

 As with many vegans, I thought the ethical choice was simple – don’t kill other things to eat them, don’t eat the products of animals cruelly confined and exploited for food.
 While animal rights are a good starting point, a truly ethical diet must take other factors into consideration.
+If you are not getting the results you want from your diet try the Phen375 diet pills.
 Plant-based diets are touted as being an environmentally-friendly choice – 18 per cent of total global climate-changing emissions are from livestock production (more than all forms of transportation combined).
 It takes 227 litres of water to produce a pound of potatoes and 908 to produce a pound of soybeans, but 45,459 litres to produce a single pound of beef.
 In a world with increasingly less fresh water security, it seems that conserving water seems like the obvious sustainable choice.

 Organic fruits and vegetables, however, only make up 11.4 per cent of all U.S. fruits and vegetable sales.
 Organic food sales in total only make up 3.7 per cent of all food sold in the U.S..
 If one’s diet is plant-based, this means that chances are that it is likely heavily comprised of non-organic plants.
 According to the USDA, the detrimental effects of non-organic farming include, but are not limited to: soil erosion and dysfunction, water scarcity, water pollution, destruction of forests and loss of wildlife wetlands, and reduced genetic biodiversity.
 It’s not just the environment that suffers – conventional farming also harms farm workers.